Brandon Adams (boxer): Career

 Relegating to full recovery mode over the next few years, in 2018 Brandon was invited to join season 5 of the EPIX network television show The Contender.
 The show revived his career, leading to his victory over Shane Mosley Jr. for the show finale and championship.
 Unfortunately, Big Al died from a heart attack during this time.
 Although severely affected by Big Al's death, Adams fought on 29 June 2019 against Jermall Charlo in Houston, Texas.
 Airing on Showtime with big box office appeal, the fight marked Brandon's national debut with over one million expected viewers.
 Charlo won the fight on points, retaining the WBC middleweight title.

 In September 2025, Adams convincingly beat super welterweight contender Serhii Bohachuck for the second time.
 While the first victory was a come-from-behind knockout, the second victory was by a wide decision, with one judge scoring it 91-99, and the other two 92-98.
 Bohachuck came into the fight ranked as number one by the WBC at super welterweight and in the top five of the WBO and IBF rankings.

+Adams was scheduled to face Caoimhín Agyarko in an eliminator for a shot at the IBF super-welterweight title at the Toyota Arena in Ontario, California, on 18 April 2026.
+The fight was cancelled after Adams collapsed in his hotel room and was taken to hospital before the weigh-in.